BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 The other 5 attributes are for registering services.
 There are several properties that can be configured to change the generated code:

 - *InterfaceName*:
 Together with the ServiceProvider an interface will be generated based on the ServiceProvider.
 This sets the name/identifier of the generated interface explicitly.
 When *InterfaceName* is explicitly set to an empty string, no interface will be generated.
 The default name is "I\{classname\}".
 An Exception is when the class name is "ServiceProvider", then the default interface name will be "IServiceprovider" and explicitly setting the interface name to "IServiceProvider" is not allowed, otherwise it will collide with [System.IServiceProvider](https://learn.microsoft.com/en-us//dotnet/api/system.iserviceprovider).
-There is also the option to set the interface properties based on a declared interface, see [Interface name, namespace, access modifier and containing types](#interface-name-namespace-access-modifier-and-containing-types).
+There is also the option to set the interface properties based on a declared interface, see [Interface name, namespace, access modifier, containing types and generic](#interface-name-namespace-access-modifier-containing-types-and-generic).
+When setting this property, you must not set property *InterfaceType*.

+- *InterfaceType*:
+Sets the interface properties based on a declared interface, see [Interface name, namespace, access modifier, containing types and generic](#interface-name-namespace-access-modifier-containing-types-and-generic).
+When setting this property, you must not set property *InterfaceName*.

 - *CreationTime*:
 Sets when the instantiation of a service happens: at ServiceProvider instantiation (inside the constructor) or lazy (first time used).
 This option is available at the [ServiceProviderAttribute](TypeTables.md#serviceproviderattribute) to set all services, at the [ScopedProviderAttribute](TypeTables.md#scopedproviderattribute) to set all scoped services or at a [registration attribute](TypeTables.md#singletonattribute) to set this option for that specific service.
 It is structured hierarchically: Specific service settings take priority over ScopedProvider settings and ScopedProvider settings take priority over ServiceProvider settings.